j2esus/aplazo/README.md

 2. CreditLine API
    - POST create
      - This operation uses findById of Customer API to make sure the customer really exists.
+   - GET findById
 3. Scheme API
    - GET check
      - This operation uses findById of Customer API to make sure the customer really exists.
+     - For doing some validations this service will use findById of CreditLine API to check if the customer has enough credit line and the previous loans of Loans API for the new possible loan
    - GET findById
 4. Loans API
     - POST create